 On one side, you have a homeless crisis, smog, insane traffic jams, poor public transportation system (not to mention that the top places LA is internationally known for – are simple tourist traps).
 On the other side – lots of interesting places to visit, tones of things to do and try, amazing weather, trendy restaurants, posh neighborhoods, the ocean… You can definitely find something for all kinds of tastes, choices, and preferences, but there’s no balance in Los Angeles whatsoever!

-I’ve tried to put up main travel tips and ideas in this post, as wise planing is essential for visiting a city like Los Angeles.
-There are many things you should consider before traveling, if you want to enjoy your weekend in LA to the fullest!
+I’ve tried to put up main travel tips and ideas in this post, as wise planning is essential for making the most of your Los Angeles itinerary.
+There are many things you should consider before traveling if you want to enjoy your weekend in LA to the fullest!

-Where to stay? – LA is basically made up with different neighborhoods.
-Choose your top-choice sights, restaurants and shops first.
+Where to stay? – LA is basically made up of different neighborhoods.
+Choose your top-choice sights, restaurants, and shops first.
 Then go for a smart location to cover more of your top-choice places.
-On our first trip to LA we opted for a hotel in Downtown LA, then we also stayed near LA Airport and Beverly Hills.
+On our first trip to LA, we opted for a hotel in Downtown LA, then we also stayed near LA Airport and Beverly Hills.
 But anyway, if your plan is to see all of the top sights – just be ready to move around a lot.

 Also read: Autumn in the Big Apple – New York Mood

 What to do?
 LA is so huge that you can’t see it all in one weekend.
 Just to make sure we’re on the same page here.
 You won´t be able to cover all the suggestions and fit them in 2 days (it took me a few visits and I still haven’t checked all of the museums, for instance).
-But you can definitely handpick something you’re mostly excited about and make the most of your time in Los Angeles.
+But you can definitely handpick something you’re most excited about and make the most of your time in Los Angeles.
 Let’s say that a 4 day Los Angeles Itinerary would be the best choice for your first LA vacation.
 But if you have less than 4 days, that’s also fine – you’ll have an excuse to come back to The City of Angels.

 1.Architecture and Street Art / Downtown LA